rwieruch/blog_robinwieruch_content/blog/node-express-error-handling/index.md

 });
 ```

-Optionally you could extract this as a reusable error which could be located in a *src/utils/errors.js* file.
+Optionally you could extract this as a [reusable custom error](/javascript-custom-error) which could be located in a *src/utils/errors.js* file.
 This new error class extends the commonly used JavaScript `Error` class.
 The only feature we add here is the 400 HTTP status code:

 ```javascript
 export class BadRequestError extends Error {